 5. Freshen Up with Body Wipes

-When meat sweats are inevitable, pack some DUDE Face + Body Wipes or a DUDE Shower to soak up the sweat and stay fresh.
-If you're a messy eater, use them to wipe yourself down, so you're not walking around with a layer of barbeque sauce on your face the rest of the night.
+When meat sweats are inevitable, pack some DUDE Wipes to soak up the sweat and stay fresh.
+If you're a messy eater, use them to wipe yourself down, so you're not walking around with a layer of barbecue sauce on your face the rest of the night.

 6. Use Antiperspirant Deodorant